It’s time again for #LetsLunch and I am making

 Thanks to oskay for the picture, which had nothing to do with the sandwich…it was just awesome.

-5 Responses to “#LetsLunch Fall Picnic Food: Pumpkin Subs”
+5 Replies to “#LetsLunch Fall Picnic Food: Pumpkin Subs”